porterdarby/porterdarby.github.io/_drafts/PRs-and-Time.md

 Whenever this happens, it almost always turns out to be a problem.
 This is not an issue with the team members, or an issue with the code, but rather just a natural fact about performing PRs.
 If the PR isn't merged in quickly enough, then it will sit there, causing a split.
 You'll end up in situations where you have your normal `master` and `dev` branches, but then you also have some sort of `major-refactor` branch.
 PRs that are made after the `dev`/`major-refactor` split need to target one of the two, or potentially both.
 If you don't do it right though, merging the refactor in to the core branch can/will have merge conflicts.
 And everyone just _loves_ merge conflicts.

-The first question is "How do we not have this happen?".
-Obviously, don't let PRs sit if at all possible.
+# How do we not have this happen?
+Don't let PRs sit if at all possible.
 If a PR has been started, that means that you have an upstream branch that has been pushed.
 If the branch languishes, then it's a problem.
 Make sure to have your team review any and all PRs quickly, and once it's approved merging quickly.
 If there is a "wait wait, don't merge it yet" scenario, you need to address that situation immediately.

-The second question is "How do we manage this once it happens?"
+# How do we manage this once it happens?
+Inevitably, you are going to run into a